- Password Guidelines

 PASSWORD GUIDELINES: | Download printable PDF version of password guidelines here

-- It must be at least five characters in length.
+- It must be at least seven characters in length.
 (Longer is generally better.)

 - It should contain at least four alphabetic characters (Adding a number or upper/lower case characters is recommended but not required).